qaalabs/DE5M4/docs/day1/planning/epics.md

 - Plumbing Systems
 - Interior Finishing

-Each epic contains multiple smaller features and tasks, but the epic gives us the big picture theme.
+Each epic contains multiple smaller features and tasks, but **the epic gives us the big picture themes**.

 ---

 ## Your Task

-Read the business requirements for the QARestaurant website.
+Read the [business requirements for the QARestaurant website](qa-restaurant.md).
 Your job is to:

 1. **Read through all the requirements** - understand what needs to be built
 2. **Look for natural groupings** - which requirements seem to belong together?
 3. **Create 4-6 epic names** - give each group a clear, descriptive title
 4. **Assign requirements to epics** - put each requirement under the most appropriate epic

-Think of yourself as organising a messy pile of requirements into neat, labeled folders.
+*Think of yourself as organising a messy pile of requirements into neat, labeled folders.*

 ## What Makes a Good Epic?